Burnfoot River Shingle and Wydon Nabb

 Burnfoot River Shingle and Wydon Nabb is the name given to a Site of Special Scientific Interest (SSSI) in Northumberland, North East England.
 Burnfoot River Shingle is a calaminarian grassland on the River South Tyne where the local flora is influenced by high levels of naturally occurring heavy metals.
 Wydon Nabb is an escarpment displaying the Haltwhistle Dyke, a magmatic intrusion of igneous dolerite set amidst sedimentary sandstone and shale.

+This protected area is owned by the National Trust, as part of its Bellister Castle estate.

 Location and natural features

 The Burnfoot River Shingle and Wydon Nabb site is situated in the south-west of Northumberland, some 0.9 mi south-west of the town of Haltwhistle.
 The Burnfoot River Shingle element of the site is a 0.8 mi length of River South Tyne riverbanks, running in a north-easterly direction at about 120 m above sea level and extending to 17.9 ha.
 Wydon Nabb is an escarpment situated at the north-east of the site, falling from 148 m to the river-level.